Update: Mercedes Airbag Recall

 "In the event of a crash where the passenger airbag deploys, an unsecured dashboard could impair the inflation of the passenger

 airbag, increasing the risk of injury," NHTSA said.

 Mercedes is notifying owners and dealers will replace the dashboard, free of charge.

 This recall affects 2020 Mercedes GLE 350 and GLE 450 vehicles equipped with an electrically adjustable second-row seat, according to the U.S. National Highway Traffic Safety Administration (NHTSA).

 The wiring harness under the seat may become pinched during seat adjustment, possibly causing damage to the wires, NHTSA said.
 Damaged wires may cause the rear side airbags to not deploy as intended.

-Additionally, the driver may not be warned if the second row right seat is not locked into place correctly after using the “Easy Entry” function.
-Either of these scenarios increase the risk of injury during a crash.
+Additionally, the driver may not be warned if the second-row right seat is not locked into place correctly after using the "Easy Entry" function.
+Either of these scenarios increases the risk of injury during a crash.

 Do I Have a Mercedes GLE Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes GLE Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes GLE Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Mercedes-Benz, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.